 The general rule is that food cost should be 30-35% of your total budget.
 For example, let’s say you buy a filet mignon medallion for $7, and the side of potatoes and roasted vegetables costs you $2.50.
 You would charge around $27.15 in order for you to make profit off of the dish.

 The formula for this is as follows: Product cost/.35=Menu Price, or 9.50/.35=$27.15.
 You can round up here to an even number ($27.50) - it’s shown that increments of $.25 work best.

 Don’t forget to take into account any special additions to the plate itself!
 You can get creative here if you want; an addition of a Himalayan salt block or some herb butter on top?
 Delicious, but definitely extra cost to add into your final menu price.

 If you are an online storefront you should take into account your accepted payment methods.
 Many online stores use PayPal or other online billing services.
 Online billing services can usually take a certain percentage of an individual sale, though this is minimal.

 Most successful restaurants have a well thought out system for portion control.
 Both the kitchen and management knows exactly how much food is being used per plate.
 For example, take the almighty filet mignon plate we suggested before.
 What if you used approximately 2 roasted carrots per plate?

 You can take it into even more depth here: measuring meat portions, and buying pre-portioned food items.
 This can run from chicken breasts to dough, and can cost extra.

 It’s up to you to decide if this extra cost is worth enabling better portion control and minimizing food waste.
 Some of the best restaurants have always purchased pre-measured food items, and did not sacrifice quality in the process!

 Want to know exactly how much food to order for your restaurant?
-Utilizing a table management system can help estimate the typical flow of customers through your business, allowing you to predict exactly how much of each ingredient you need to order.
+Utilizing a restaurant reservation system can help estimate the typical flow of customers through your business, allowing you to predict exactly how much of each ingredient you need to order.